 Example: Send direct mail that previews new menu items.
 They can contain discount codes to be used when brought back to the physical location.

 Inspired?
 Get planning!

-These are just a few restaurant promotions ideas to get foot traffic to your restaurant.
 The best marketing initiatives are planned and prepared in advance — that's where a marketing plan comes in.

 Download your personal restaurant marketing plan template to plan your promotion ideas on a calendar.
 This way, you won't be caught without a promotion idea for Mother's Day, the Super Bowl, or the holiday season.